angc7/summativeICS3U/README.md

 # sweetswap
-Sweetswap, my version of "Candy Crush", coded for ICS3U summative
+Sweetswap, my version of "Candy Crush", coded for ICS3U summative in Java.